yorkmuseumstrust/digital/docs/about/README.md

 On this page you will find out about the **Digital and Data Team** 🦄 at York Museums Trust and how we understand digital.

 ## Digital is not just about technology.

-It's about making digital work for people by putting to work the culture, processes, business models, and technologies of the digital age.
+## It's about making digital work for people, by putting to work the culture, processes, business models, and technologies of the digital age.

 ### We believe that only through harnessing the tools, techniques and technology of the digital age will we fulfil our charitable vision and outcomes.